- Regular price

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous and very hardy but precocious, bears fruit at a younger age, tends to fruit every other year but has good crops when it does.
+Growth Habits and Disease Resistance: Moderately vigorous, very hardy, highly precocious, bears fruit at a younger age, tends to fruit every other year but has good crops when it does, spur bearing.
 Susceptible to canker but resistant to scab and cedar rust.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)